Nostra aetate: Before the Council: Decretum de Iudaeis, 1960–1962

 Working underneath Bea were four clerics; John M. Oesterreicher, Gregory Baum, Leo Rudloff and Georges Tavard.
 The German, Karl Thieme, who was not involved in the drafting, was a major influence on the intellectual reorientation of Oesterreicher due to the debates the two had.
 After meeting several times at Seton Hall University in New Jersey, the group drafted for Bea a study document "Questions Concerning the Jews" (Questiones de Iudaeis), which was drafted properly as the "Decree on the Jews" (Decretum de Iudaeis), with Oesterreicher's pen being most prominent.
 The document was completed in November 1961.
-External pressure on the Catholic Church to conform to the zeitgeist and make an explicit statement on Judaism was also heightened by a meeting in New Delhi in December 1961, where the World Council of Churches (a major ecumenical organisation controlled by Protestants) issued an explicit proclamation in which they stated "the historic events which led to the Crucifixion should not be so presented as to fasten upon the Jewish people of today responsibilities which belong to our corporate humanity."
+In a meeting in New Delhi in December 1961, the World Council of Churches issued an explicit proclamation in which they stated "the historic events which led to the Crucifixion should not be so presented as to fasten upon the Jewish people of today responsibilities which belong to our corporate humanity."
 The polemics intensified, as Egyptian media outlets such as Al Gomhuria argued that Bea's ancestral name was "Behar" and that he was of Jewish ancestry.
-The actually confirmed Jewish ancestry of converts who were involved in writing the document under Cardinal Bea; Oesterreicher and Baum; was also highlighted as proof of a supposed "Zionist plot".
+The Jewish ancestry of Oesterreicher and Baum was also highlighted as proof of a supposed "Zionist plot".

 Seton Hall University, New Jersey in the United States, where Decretum de Iudaeis was drafted in 1961.
-Jewish convert and Vatican II periti, John M. Oesterreicher, founded the Institute of Judaeo-Christian Studies here in 1953.
+Jewish convert and Vatican II peritus, John M. Oesterreicher, founded the Institute of Judaeo-Christian Studies here in 1953.